rachelCodes20/Front-End-Project-1/README.md

 ## The challenge

-Your challenge is to build out this profile card component and get it looking as close to the design as possible.

-## Where to find everything

-Your task is to build out the project to the designs inside the `/design` folder.
-The designs are in JPG static format.
-Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.
+My challenge is to build out this profile card component and get it looking as close to the design as possible.
+The task is to build out the project to the designs inside the `/design` folder.
+The designs are in JPG static format using best judgment for styles such as `font-size`, `padding` and `margin`.

 ## Deploying your project